Shinyhunter2109/Discord-Moveset-Bot/README.md

 ## Updates

-- Latest Python Version 3.11 is finally tested and not supported with the Program.
+- Python Version 3.11 is tested and not supported with the Program.
 Please refer to older versions till we have Support for the latest Version.

+- Latest Version 3.12 has not been tested with the Program so atm no Support given means Try it out at your own risk !

 ## Supported Versions